andreashandel/research-and-teaching-resources/EDAandVisualization_Resources.md

 * [R Graph Gallery](http://www.r-graph-gallery.com/): Has lots of examples of graphs and plots in R, including the underlying code that produced the graph.
 Great place to find a graph similar to one you'd like to make, take the code and adjust it.

-###Data visualization and exploratory analysis
+* [This website](http://www.sthda.com/english/wiki/ggplot2-easy-way-to-mix-multiple-graphs-on-the-same-page) has a nice article describing ways to create different multi-panel plots.

+###Exploratory analysis

--   R package DescTools, rattle
+* R packages DescTools, rattle